KristiyanDinev/RestaurantSystem/README.md

 Waitress staff can place orders in the restaurant they work in from `... work in progress..` endpoint.

+When client starts a websocket and starts to track his own orders.
+He sends a JSON like: `{"user_id": 123, "orders": [1, 2, 3]}`
+- Here the **user_id** is the Id of the user whos orders we need to track, then we receive a collecion of orders ids, which we track down.

+- Keep in mind that there are orders which are tracked by the cooks in the kitchen and orders, which are seen by the client.
+So these orders can simply both.
+ They can be orders for the kitchen or for the user (for now).

 ## Reservations

 You are required to log in, so you can the reservations feature.